 - Declining Birth Rate

 In the Group’s mainstay Kyoto-Osaka-Kobe area, demographic changes accompanying the declining birth rate are expected to lower demand for railway, bus, and taxi services and other types of passenger transportation and to lower demand in other business areas.

-In addition, securing personnel is likely to become difficult as an imbalance between supply and demand develops in the labour market.
+In addition, securing personnel is likely to become difficult as an imbalance between supply and demand develops in the labor market.